Former Obama aide Malley expected to be named Biden's envoy on Iran: sources

-WASHINGTON (Reuters) - U.S. President Joe Biden is expected to name Robert Malley, a former top Iran adviser in the Obama administration, as his special envoy on Iranian affairs, two sources familiar with the matter told Reuters on Thursday.
+WASHINGTON (Reuters) - Robert Malley, a former top Iran adviser in the Obama administration, is expected to be named as U.S. President Joe Biden’s special envoy for Iranian affairs, two people familiar with the matter told Reuters on Thursday.

-Malley’s appointment, which will task him with one of the new administration’s most daunting foreign policy challenges, could be announced as soon as Friday, one of the sources said, speaking on condition of anonymity.
+Malley’s appointment, which would task him with one of the new administration’s most daunting and politically divisive foreign policy challenges, could be announced as soon as Friday, one of the sources said on condition of anonymity.

-When Malley’s name first surfaced in news reports as a leading candidate for the post, he drew criticism from some Republican lawmakers and pro-Israel groups who expressed concern that he would be soft on Iran and tough on Israel.
-But a number of foreign policy veterans rushed to his defense.
+When Malley’s name first surfaced in news reports as a leading candidate for the post, he drew criticism from some Republican lawmakers and pro-Israel groups that expressed concern that he would be soft on Iran and tough on Israel.
+But a number of foreign policy veterans rushed to his defense, praising him as a respected, evenhanded diplomat.

-The post will put Malley at the forefront of Biden’s efforts to find a way to deal with Iran after years of worsening relations under former President Donald Trump, who pulled out of a 2015 international nuclear deal with Tehran and re-imposed crippling economic sanctions.
+The post would make Malley the point person in Biden’s efforts to deal with Iran after years of worsening relations under former President Donald Trump, who pulled out of a 2015 international nuclear deal with Tehran and reimposed crippling economic sanctions.
 The Diplomatic news website was first to report on Malley’s expected appointment.

 Most recently, he was the president of the International Crisis Group, a non-profit organization focused on global conflict.